 Middle School Program

-he GCSE years at St Edward’s have been transformed this year with the introduction of two innovative new courses designed by the School in conjunction with leading educationalists.
+The GCSE years at St Edward’s have been transformed with the introduction of two innovative new courses designed by the School in conjunction with leading educationalists.
 These Pathways and Perspective courses make up The St Edward’s School Certificate.

 At St Edward’s, we feel that while GCSEs in their current form provide good foundational knowledge for Sixth Form, they can limit the ambition of pupils, constrain their curiosity, and underplay the transferable skills young people will need in their Sixth Form and university studies, and in the workplace beyond.

 Find out more in our podcast:

 The new courses, Pathways and Perspectives, complement a core programme of eight GCSEs, chosen by pupils in the usual way.
 A key feature of the new courses is that they will promote and reward more than just the capacity to retain information.
 To do well in Pathways and Perspectives, pupils are required to develop a much greater range of aptitudes, including research skills, creative thinking, self-awareness, collaboration and communication.

 To find out more about our Middle School Program click on the image below to read the Course Guide.